anartovich/streams-open-docs/content/en/docs/install/_index.md

 For more information, see [Reference Architecture](/docs/architecture).

-## Pre-installation
+## Prepare your environment

-Download Steams helm chart corresponding to the `release-version` you wish to install.
+After you have been on-boarded on [Amplify Platform](https://platform.axway.com) by your Axway contact, you will be able to download our latest Helm chart from the **Downloads** section of [Axway Support Portal](https://support.axway.com/en/search/index/type/Downloads/sort/created%7Cdesc/ipp/10/product/596/version/3074).
+Ensure to download the correct version of the Streams Helm chart corresponding to the release you wish to install.

+To prepare your environment, extract the Helm chart and change directory to the installation directory, for example:

 ```sh
 export INSTALL_DIR="MyInstallDirectory"
 cd ${INSTALL_DIR}/helm/streams
 ```

-## Secrets management

-Refer to Kubernetes documentation to create [secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+{{< alert title="Note" >}}You can find others resources in [Axway Support Portal](https://support.axway.com/en), for example, Postman collections, OpenAPI, and Docker-compose files, which can help you to configure your environment.{{< /alert >}}

 ## Helm parameters management

-There are different ways to manage your custom [Helm parameters](/docs/install/helm-parameters/), but the best way depends on your use case.
+There are different ways to manage your custom [Helm parameters](/docs/install/helm-parameters/).
+The best way depends on your use case.
 For example, you can:

 * Use `--set key=value` when running the `helm install` or `helm upgrade` command.
     * Example: `helm install <name> <chart> --set key=value`.
 * Edit `values.yaml` or `values-ha.yaml` files and change any values you need.
-* Create a custom values file (for example, `my-values.yaml`) where you can overwrite parameter and pass the file to `helm install` or `helm upgrade` command.
+* Create a custom values file (for example, `my-values.yaml`) where you can overwrite parameters and pass on the file to `helm install` or `helm upgrade` command.
     * Example: `helm install -f values.yaml -f values-ha.yaml -f my-values.yaml <name> <chart>`.
-    * The last `values` file in the command line above overwrites any conflicting parameter.
+(The last `values` file in this command overwrites any conflicting parameter.)

 After you choose one of the options, we recommend you always use it to avoid issues when you [upgrade the helm chart](/docs/install/upgrade/).